thomas-mcdonald/qa/doc/DEVELOPMENT.md

 ## Prerequisites

-QA requires Ruby 2.0.0+ and PostgreSQL to be installed.
+QA requires Ruby 2.0.0+, PostgreSQL and Redis to be installed.
 Running the test suite also requires phantomjs.

+### Installation

+#### OS X - Homebrew

-If you're on OS X and use homebrew, PostgreSQL and phantomjs can be installed with `brew install postgresql phantomjs`
+PostgreSQL, phantomjs and Redis can be installed with `brew install postgresql phantomjs`

 ## Setup